Thursday 28th December

 - Be wary of low interest credit card transfers.
 Check the terms and conditions carefully.

 All too often people come to us when they’ve already reached crisis point or can no longer cope with their problems.
-By carrying out a regular financial health check and taking some preventative measures many problems could be averted before they become crises.
+By carrying out a regular financial overhaul and taking some preventative measures many problems could be averted before they become crises.
+Traditionally people make New Year’s resolutions to change bad habits – we’re urging people to do the same with their finances.

-For more information and advice go to www.citizensadvice.org.uk or telephone Citizens Advice Exeter on 03444 111 444.
+For more information and advice about debt and money, go to www.citizensadvice.org.uk

 The information contained in these articles does not constitute advice.
 Citizens Advice Exeter and The Express and Echo accept no liability for the information published.
 Citizens Advice Exeter is unable to respond to individual requests for advice through these columns.
 Copyright Citizens Advice.
 For the most up-to-date information, please visit www.citizensadvice.org.uk